Create Config

 24.8%

-The percentage of county households that are considered mortgage or rent burdened, defined as households that spend 30% or more of their income on housing, has decreased steadily and significantly since 2016 (-5.3%).
+County households that are mortgage or rent burdened, defined as households that spend 30% or more of their income on housing, remained steady between 2021 & 2022.
+While this is good news because there was no increase, housing costs continue to be a struggle for many.

 View Data